 In this year of change and upheaval in all areas of life, the 2021 Magic Penny committee chose to focus on identifying an award recipient engaged in the work of community empowerment that has made a significant difference in the lives of children.
-We are excited and proud to announce the 2021 Magic Penny will be presented to Daniel J. Henry Jr. and Jean N. Hendricks for their work and commitment over 20 years as founders of the Henry Hendricks Weddington School for the Performing Arts based in Chicago.
-The presentation ceremony is Sunday, October 10, 1 PM CT.
+We are excited and proud to announce the 2021 Magic Penny was awarded to Daniel J. Henry Jr. and Jean N. Hendricks for their work and commitment over 20 years as founders of the Henry Hendricks Weddington School for the Performing Arts based in Chicago.
+The moving presentation ceremony was Sunday October 10, 2021

 The goal and mission of the school is to give under-served youth the opportunity to appreciate the performing arts, and to develop life skills that will make them better citizens and creative beings by participating in music, dance and theater.
 HHW teaches teens and young adults, ages 14 through 24, the joy of performing on stage and opening them to the option of considering the performing arts as a career.

 The method of teaching at HHW is crucial.
 At its core is the belief that one can change lives with the arts.
 HHW uses the Arts as an inspirational catalyst to inspire, motivate and teach youth to live their story despite the hardships, struggles or circumstances they may encounter.
 The journey to achieving their life’s destiny and their passions are difficult.
 HHW instructors use music to show that they can move through their struggles.